Zir0-93/zir0-93.github.io/_posts/2018-12-10-github-code-reviews.md

 # Extracting Features

 The next step of our preprocessing stage is to convert the comment reviews into numerical feature vectors.
-This is required to make our review comments amenable for machine learning algorithms.
+This will represent the review comments in a way that will allow them to be processed by our machine learning algorithms.
 To do this, we will use the bag of words method, which represents a sentence using a feature vector developed based on the number of occurrences of each term, known as *term frequency*.
 We'll use the Scikit-learn Python library to create feature vectors for our review comments using the `CountVectorizer` module.